kernelkit/infix/doc/testing.md

 running, you can open a separate terminal and run `make test-run`, to run the subset of the test suite that can be mapped to it.

-Both `test-qeneth` and `test-run` targets have a respective target with a `-sh` suffix.
+Both `make test` and `make test-run` targets have a respective target with a `-sh` suffix.
 These can be used to start an interactive session in the reproducible environment, which is usually much easier to work with during a debugging session.

-Inside of the reproducible environment, a wrapper for Qeneth is automatically created that will run it from the running network's directory.
-E.g., running a plain `qeneth status` inside a `make test-qeneth-sh` environment will show the expected status information.
+Inside the reproducible environment, a wrapper for Qeneth is created for the running network's directory.
+E.g., calling `qeneth status` inside a `make test-sh` environment show the expected status information.

+> **Note:** for more information and help writing a test, see the below
+> [Quick Start Guide][].

 Physical and Logical Topologies